|Donald Burton New

 The POWs made their way north from Mariveles.
 The first five miles of the march were uphill.
 At one point, the members of the company had to run past Japanese artillery firing on Corregidor.
 They received little water and little food.
 When they reached San Fernando, they were put into a bull pen.
 In one corner of the bull pen was a trench the POWs were suppose to use as a washroom.
 The surface of the trench was alive with maggots.
 How long they remained in the bull pen is not known.

 The Japanese ordered the POWs to form ranks.
 They were marched to the train stationed and packed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car and closed the doors.
 Those who died remained standing since there was no place for them to fall.
 At Capas, the living left the cars and the dead fell to the floors.
-From there, they walked the last ten miles to Camp O'Donnell.
+From there, they walked the last ten miles to Camp O'Donnell which was an unfinished Filipino training base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
+They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
+Over the next several days, gunshots were heard to the southeast of the camp.
+These POWs had been executed for looting.

-According to records kept by the camp medical staff, Pvt.
-Donald New died of dysentery, diphtheria, and cardiac failure on Monday, August 10, 1942, at approximately 1:00 P.M.
-He was buried in the camp cemetery.
+According to medical records kept by the camp staff, Pvt.
+Donald B. New died of dysentery, diphtheria, and cardiac failure on Monday, August 10, 1942, at approximately 1:00 P.M., and was buried in the camp cemetery.

 After the war, the U.S. Remains Recovery Team identified the remains of Pvt.
 Donald B. New.
 At his family's request, he was buried at the new American Military Cemetery at Manila in Plot D, Row 12, Grave 106.